-Musical raconteur Baxter Dury is bringing his unique, character-driven songs to The Ritz on 4 November, supported by freak-pop duo Audiobooks.
+Musical raconteur Baxter Dury is bringing his unique, character-driven songs to The Ritz on 4 November, supported by thrilling freak-pop duo Audiobooks.

 Spinning wry stories of life among the well-heeled yet poorly behaved, Baxter Dury has that rare knack for making the ordinary sound extraordinary.
-Failed Fashionistas, Instagram voyeurs, jilted Romeos, reeking insecurity, the willingly self-deluded, the comically unaware… Dury’s latest album Night Chancers (2020) turns grey into gold, surveying modern life’s underbelly via prowling oddball pop and a gravelly, whisky-bar-at-2am voice that’s in perfect step with the lewd landscapes it paints.
+Failed Fashionistas, Instagram voyeurs, jilted Romeos, the willingly self-deluded, the comically unaware… Dury’s latest album Night Chancers (2020) turns grey into gold, surveying modern life’s underbelly via prowling oddball pop and a gravelly, whisky-bar-at-2am voice that’s in perfect step with the lewd pictures it paints.

 After a volatile early life, which included two years living with an amphetamine dealer known as ‘The Sulphate Strangler’, Dury’s musical career began with a performance at the memorial service for his father, the new wave icon Ian Dury, in 2000.
 This sparked a series of albums that fused chamber pop with nervy new wave, before 2017’s Prince of Tears incorporated some disco elements.
 In 2019, Dury teamed up with French house legend Etienne de Crécy and Skinny Girl Diet vocalist Delilah Holliday to release a short album of electro-tinged debauched balladry titled B.E.D, his first album for Heavenly Recordings.